-Applications that didn't protect the system from file encrypting ransomware cannot be certified because they could not remediate the threat; decrypt files.
+Applications that didn't protect the system from file encrypting ransomware cannot be certified because they could not remediate the threat; as files usually cannot be decrypted.

 Our testing environment supports the use of VM aware malware, this is the reason why we were able to use more sophisticated threats which wouldn't run on Virtual Machines.